Can you mail me an information packet and/or application materials?

 Which classes count towards my degree?

 Officially, any class designated 300 and above can count towards a graduate degree.
 However, doctoral students are strongly advised to register for courses with small enrollments and avoid large lecture courses.
-Skills courses such as 400-level undergraduate offerings on reporting or strategic communication would not count towards a graduate degree.
+Skills courses such as 400-level undergraduate offerings on reporting or strategic communication would count towards the professional MA degree, but not towards other graduate degrees.

 How many credits per semester do students usually take?